 With SERP-based keyword clustering, SERPs are analyzed for every keyword.
 If two keywords meet the minimum number of matching links between their SERPs, we can assume they share the same search intent.
 Usually, the minimum number of matching links is 3 or 4.
 The higher the number, the more relevant the keywords will be to each other.

 As you can probably see, this is not an easy process to do manually.
 It’s quite time-consuming to check the SERPs for every keyword and compare links.
-Thankfully, Keyword Chef has a Bulk SERP Checker Tool that automatically groups keywords for you.
+Thankfully, we can cluster keywords easily in just a few clicks using Keyword Chef.

 Let’s see how this Keyword Clustering Tool feature works in Keyword Chef…

-Once the keywords are imported, click the ‘Get All SERPs’ button (this will require purchasing paid credits).
-This will load SERPS for all the keywords in your report.
+Once the keywords are imported, click the ‘Get All SERPs’ button (this will require paid credits).
+This will load the SERPs for all the keywords in your report.
 Once complete, you’ll find a ‘Similar’ badge next to your keyword.
 Clicking this badge will reveal clustered keywords that have 3 or more matching links in the SERPs to the main keyword.

-Unlike other keyword clustering tools, Keyword Chef will also give you the search volume and how similar the keywords are to the main keyword.
-These keywords can also be exported by clicking the Export button.
+Keyword Chef also tells you the search volume and match percentage.
+The match percent is how similar the keyword is to the main keyword.

 What should I do with the clustered keywords?